-On February 16, 2023, the Minnesota End-of-Life Option Act (HF 1930) was introduced in the Minnesota House’s Health Policy and Finance committee.
-The same day, SF 1813 was introduced in the Minnesota Senate’s Health and Human Services committee.
+In 2023, the Minnesota End-of-Life Option Act (HF 1930) was introduced in the Minnesota House’s Health Policy and Finance Committee, which would authorize medical aid for dying.

 Sign our petition if you support authorizing medical aid in dying in Minnesota.
 You will also be invited to local events,

 such as film screenings and our Annual Minnesota Benefit.
 Want to do more?
 Sign up as a volunteer!
 Join others to help educate others about issues to improve end-of-life care and expand end-of-life choice.
 We’ll work together to find a role that fits you!

 By a three-to-one margin, Minnesotans feel that allowing doctors to legally prescribe lethal drugs to help terminally ill patients end their own lives should be an end-of-life option in the state.
 See more polling data.

 “I want to have dignity in my final years of life.
 But it’s not just my story.
 What’s most important is to educate people.
 I want there to be a legacy to what I’m doing.”